SlimeDog/MobColors/README.md

 # MobColors
-Manage colors of mobs, per world
+Manage mob colors and variants, on a per world basis

-**MobColors** manages the colors of mobs that present in different colors or variants.
+**MobColors** manages mob colors and variants.
 The following mob-types may be managed:
 - axolotl
 - cat
 - fox